Fire hits Iraq's biggest ballot warehouse before recount - Journal du Cameroun

 A column of black smoke billowed from the warehouse, normally used to store foodstuff, and could be seen across the capital.

-Two hours after the blaze erupted firefighters, backed by 10 trucks, were still struggling to put out the fire as warehouse staff ran out of the building carrying blue and white plastic ballot boxes, an AFP reporter said.
+Warehouse staff ran out of the building carrying blue and white plastic ballot boxes to safety as firefighters backed by around a dozen trucks struggled to put out the fire, an AFP reporter said.

-The vote was won by populist Shiite cleric Moqtada Sadr’s electoral alliance with communists, with long-time political figures pushed out by Iraqis voters hoping for change in a country mired in conflict and corruption.
+The vote was won by populist Shiite cleric Moqtada Sadr’s electoral alliance with communists, as long-time political figures were pushed out by Iraqi voters hoping for change in a country mired in conflict and corruption.

 But the result was contested following allegations of fraud namely by the veteran politicians led by parliamentary speaker Salim al-Juburi.